aaro21/table_sync/README.md

 flag when you want to preview the SQL statements.

-This repository remains intentionally small but now includes simple logging via `utils.logger`, tqdm progress bars and a suite of unit tests.
+This repository remains intentionally small but now includes simple logging via `utils.logger`, progress bars driven by `pqdm` and a suite of unit tests.
 Retry logic and advanced error handling are still out of scope to keep the example focused on reconciliation.